 Why we picked the Mazda 3:

 The Mazda 3 is a great car for teens because it’s simply a great car.
-It will indoctrinate them into the concept that cars can be fun and entertaining even when they have to be practical, and it also checks important boxes like reliability, value, and safety (it’s an IIHS Top Safety Pick).
+It will indoctrinate them into the concept that cars can be fun and entertaining even when they have to be practical, and it also checks important boxes like reliability, value, and safety.

-Mazda also offers plenty of tech features like a nine-speaker Bose audio system and head-up display, albeit as optional extras.
-The rotary controller paired with the standard 7.0-inch touchscreen display is also easy to use, and paranoid parents can spec safety features like autonomous emergency braking and rear cross traffic alert.
+The Mazda 3 also offers plenty of tech features like a nine-speaker Bose audio system and head-up display, albeit as optional extras.
+The rotary controller paired with the standard touchscreen display is easy to use, and paranoid parents can spec safety features like autonomous emergency braking and rear cross traffic alert.

 Why should you buy this: It’s a solid car with a choice of three green powertrains.